 Introduction

 Incompleteness of medical records is a ubiquitous problem when using healthcare data.
-Besides the welldocumented issues that missing data can create in data analyses, incompleteness of medical records may also create practical issues in clinical practice (1,2).
+Besides the well-documented issues that missing data can create in data analyses, incompleteness of medical records may also create practical issues in clinical practice (1,2).
 For instance, a prediction model that relies on historical but unrecorded data for a particular patient or prediction models that are used as early-warning systems for individual patients (3,4).
 Most prediction models are not designed to be used when predictors are not fully observed, and ad-hoc approaches such as replacing the missing value with the population average value (i.e., mean imputation) is generally not advised (1,5).
 As prediction models are increasingly being integrated in the electronic health record (EHR) via clinical decision support systems (CDSS), the substantial impediment of missing data on the direct use of prediction models in individual patients becomes more evident (6,7).
 The issue is further compounded as the (gold) standard strategies to mend or circumvent missing data are not suited for use in individual patient data in live clinical practice.

 Various strategies to handle challenging manifestations of missing data have been studied thoroughly and can usually provide more plausible substitution values (e.g., via imputation) (2).
 Multiple imputation is often considered to be the gold standard and can provide valid estimates and correct standard errors when the solution to the problem does not depend on the unobserved values (8).
 Most imputation algorithms, however, require direct access to data from multiple instances (i.e., multiple patients or multiple measurements) and are therefore not suitable for use on a case-by-case basis.
 Further, when a prediction model is applied to a single patient in clinical practice via a CDSS there is (usually) no access to any data from other individuals due to computational and privacy constraints [ref].